Skip to Main Content

 Alignment with Other CalAIM Reforms

-Will Behavioral Health Administrative Integration require integrated Memoranda of Understanding (MOU) between MCPs and Behavioral Health Plans?
+Will Behavioral Health Administrative Integration require integrated Memoranda of Understanding (MOU) between MCPs and Behavioral Health Plans (BHPs)?

 Behavioral Health Administrative Integration does not require a new MOU between MCPs and Behavioral Health Plans (BHPs).
-BHPs may submit one integrated MOU template inclusive of MHP and DMC-ODS requirements that fulfills all requirements outlined in both enclosed templates.
+BHPs may submit one integrated MOU template inclusive of MHP and DMC-ODS or DMC requirements that fulfills all requirements outlined in Behavioral Health Information Notice (BHIN) 23-056, 23-057, and 24-016.

 How does Behavioral Health Administrative Integration align with other CalAIM policy reforms like No Wrong Door, Documentation Redesign, and Standardized Screening and Transition Tools?